The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 • transport conditions;

-• the level of prices for production resources, etc.
+• price level for production resources, etc.

 Analysis of profit from the sale of assets, operating, non-operating and extraordinary income and expenses

-When selling fixed assets, it is necessary to compare the possible profit from their sale with those incomes that can be received by the enterprise provided the continued operation of these items of fixed assets.
-If the profit from the sale of an object of fixed assets exceeds the amount of possible profit from the continuation of the operation of this object within a certain standard period, then the sale of this object of fixed assets should be carried out.
+When selling fixed assets, you should compare the possible profit from their sale with the income that can be received by the enterprise if the operation of these fixed assets continues.
+If the profit from the sale of a fixed asset exceeds the amount of possible profit from the continued operation of this object for a certain standard period, then the sale of this fixed asset should be carried out.

 In addition to profits and losses from other sales (from the sale of assets), organizations may also have non-operating financial results that are not related to either the sale of products or the sale of assets (property).